jackapbutler/Flight-Delay-Web-App/README.md

 6. Multiple machine learning models were trained on different response variables before the most efficient & accurate solution was chosen.

-7. This model was then deployed as a web application through Flask and pythonanywhere using HTML and CSS to create the webpages.
+7. This model was then deployed as a web application through Flask and pythonanywhere using HTML and CSS to create the webpage designs.